yihuicai/Gas_Finder/readme.md

 # Local Gas Station Map

+**New Feature (2017.10.27)**: "Save Place" implemented!
+You can add new places of your own now.
+Besides, It utilizes **real-time database** so that you can also see what other people have added to the map!

 **New Feature (2017.07.29)**: Scroll bar added to prevent overflow.
 Modified the navigation bar.
 Add place filter to default display.

 #### Summary: